balibuild/bali/README.md

 ## Bali build file format

-Bali chose JSON as the file format.
-The advantage of using JSON is that Golang has built-in support for parsing, and it can be formatted using an editor.
+You can choose to write project files in json or toml format..
 There are two types of Bali build files.
-One is the project file `bali.json`, which is usually in the root directory of the project.
+One is the project file `bali.json`(`bali.toml`), which is usually in the root directory of the project.
 It can also be used to create this file in other directories.
-When running the build, use `bali -w` or `bali /path/to/buildroot` specifies the directory where `bali.json` is located, you can also run `bali` in that directory; another build file is the `balisrc.json` file under the specific program source code directory, `balisrc.json` There should be a `main` package in the directory where bali resolves `balisrc.json` by parsing `dirs` of `bali.json`, similar to the `add_subdirectory` instruction of `cmake`.
+When running the build, use `bali -w` or `bali /path/to/buildroot` specifies the directory where `bali.json` is located, you can also run `bali` in that directory; another build file is the `balisrc.json`(`balisrc.toml`) file under the specific program source code directory, `balisrc.json` There should be a `main` package in the directory where bali resolves `balisrc.json` by parsing `dirs` of `bali.json`, similar to the `add_subdirectory` instruction of `cmake`.
 Examples of both are as follows:

 Project file `bali.json`: